fabuxorg/DiscordBot-Framework/README.md

 The Version Control is a backround part to make sure that everytime the newest version from this Framework is installed.
 You can't use it right now, later you can use it for your plugins.

+### Folder Structure
+All plugins have to be in the PLUGINS Folder, and each of them has it's own config/settings file (.prob/.xml/.txt/.yaml) in it.
+If you want you can create extra files or let the Framework download extra files (if the website is whitelisted.)

 ## Creators
    ### JohannesLosch#2817